PVieira04/CI-project-1/TESTING.md

   - Test carried out using NVDA.
   - All links when tabbed through have accurate descriptions.

+## Screen Reader Testing

+- I downloaded the free NVDA screen reader to test my deployed website on.
+- Whenever the page is refreshed, the screen reader will automatically read through all of the discernable content on the page.
+- It successfully reads through all written content such as headings lists, paragraphs and links.
+- Additionally it also reads out the alt text of my images and aria-labels of my social media link in the footer.
+- This has shown me that someone who uses a screen reader will be able to travel through my website without issue.
+- However, there are some things I can optimise.
+Sometimes when line breaks are used, they are read out by the screen reader, such as with my tagline.
+This doesn't affect the funcitonality of my site but it is not ideal.
+- I can fix this by deleting the excessive line breaks and add padding to the tagline.

 ## User Testing

 I asked a real user to open my website on dektop.
 They used a mouse to navigate and this person has no accessibility requirements.
 This is how it went.